-- The CAFO owner or operator must calculate nitrogen Nitrogen credits shall be calculated by the CAFO owner or operator, underpursuant to under Section 502.505(n)(7), for nitrogen-producing crops grown the previous year, for other sources of nitrogen applied for the growing season, and for mineralized organic nitrogen in livestock waste applied during the previous three years. - 2) The CAFO owner or operator must calculate nitrogen Nitrogen credits shall be calculated by the CAFO owner or operator for the mineralized organic nitrogen in livestock waste applied during the previous three years at the rate of 50%, 25%, and 12.5%, respectively, of that mineralized during the first year.

-- g) Phosphorus.
-The CAFO owner or operator must develop or amend the plan shall be developed or amended by the CAFO owner or operator to determine the maximum livestock waste application rate for each field.
-The plan for that field must shallmust contain the following: - 1) The phosphorus content of the livestock waste mustshall must be determined in accordance with subsection (c); - 2) The realistic crop yield goal of each crop in the field, obtained underpursuant tounder subsection (e)(1); - The phosphorus amount needed for each crop in the planned crop rotation, expressed as P2O5, obtained from the Illinois Agronomy Handbook, 24th Edition, incorporated by reference at 35 Ill.
+- 1) Nitrogen credits shall be calculated by the CAFO owner or operator, pursuant to Section 502.505(n)(7), for nitrogen-producing crops grown the previous year, for other sources of nitrogen applied for the growing season, and for mineralized organic nitrogen in livestock waste applied during the previous three years. - 2) Nitrogen credits shall be calculated by the CAFO owner or operator for the mineralized organic nitrogen in livestock waste applied during the previous three years at the rate of 50%, 25%, and 12.5%, respectively, of that mineralized during the first year. - g) Phosphorus.
+The plan shall be developed or amended by the CAFO owner or operator to determine the maximum livestock waste application rate for each field.
+The plan for that field shall contain the following: - 1) The phosphorus content of the livestock waste shall be determined in accordance with subsection (c); - 2) The realistic crop yield goal of each crop in the field, obtained pursuant to subsection (e)(1); - The phosphorus amount needed for each crop in the planned crop rotation, expressed as P2O5, obtained from the Illinois Agronomy Handbook, 24th Edition, incorporated by reference at 35 Ill.
 Adm.
 Code 501.200.
-The determination of this Determining this phosphorus amount mustshallmust be based on the realistic crop yield goal for each planned crop and the soil test for available phosphorus (Bray P1 or Mehlich 3 conducted according to in accordance with Recommended Chemical Soil Test Procedures for the North Central Region, incorporated by reference in 35 Ill.
+The determination of this phosphorus amount shall be based on the realistic crop yield goal for each planned crop and the soil test for available phosphorus (Bray P1 or Mehlich 3 in accordance with Recommended Chemical Soil Test Procedures for

+- the North Central Region, incorporated by reference in 35 Ill.
 Adm.
-Code 501.200); - 4) The phosphorus carryover from previous yearsi application of phosphorus or livestock waste: - 5) Soil test phosphorus results for that field; and - 6) The maximum livestock waste application rate, consistent with nitrogen-based or phosphorus-based applications allowed under Section 502.615. - h) Nitrogen and phosphorus fertilization rates for the realistic crop yield goal may be obtained from the Illinois Agronomy Handbook, 24th Edition, incorporated by reference at 35 Ill.
+Code 501.200); - 4) The phosphorus carryover from previous years' application of phosphorus or livestock waste; - 5) Soil test phosphorus results for that field; and - 6) The maximum livestock waste application rate, consistent with nitrogen-based or phosphorus-based applications allowed under Section 502.615. - h) Nitrogen and phosphorus fertilization rates for the realistic crop yield goal may be obtained from the Illinois Agronomy Handbook, 24th Edition, incorporated by reference at 35 Ill.
 Adm.
 Code 501.200, or 35 Ill.
 Adm.
 Code 560.Appendix A.